dotnet/docs-maui/docs/fundamentals/windows.md

 ---
 title: ".NET MAUI windows"
-description: "Learn how to use the .NET MAUI Window class to create, configure, show, and manage multi-window apps." ms.date: 10/10/2022
+description: "Learn how to use the .NET MAUI Window class to create, configure, show, and manage multi-window apps." ms.date: 10/24/2023
 ---

 # .NET MAUI windows

-The .NET Multi-platform App UI (.NET MAUI) `Window` class provides the ability to create, configure, show, and manage multiple windows.
+The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.Window> class provides the ability to create, configure, show, and manage multiple windows.

-`Window` defines the following properties:
+<xref:Microsoft.Maui.Controls.Window> defines the following properties:

 - `FlowDirection`, of type `FlowDirection`, defines the direction in which the UI element of the window are laid out.
 - `Height`, of type `double`, specifies the height of the window on Windows.